In this article

-The action I took was to design a new onboarding experience that guided new users through the platform and taught them about the key areas of the applicant.
+I designed a new onboarding experience to guide new users through the platform and teach them about the critical areas of the application.

-Because new users knew how to use the platform, the tended to retain better and the cohort of users that came through after we released this feature retained at 75% after 3 months, a 45 percentage point increase."
+Because new users learned how to use the platform, they tended to retain better, and the cohort of users that came through after we released this feature retained at 75% after three months, a 45 percentage point increase."

-Why this is a good answer: The candidate outlined how their previous experience related to something that the hiring manager told them during the interview.
-This not only shows that they are listening but that they can think on their feet.
+Why this is a good answer: The candidate outlined how their previous experience relates to something the hiring manager told them during the interview.
+This answer highlights their soft skills and ability to think on their feet.

 Example answer #4

-"You told me that one of your employer's goals is to reduce their burn rate.
+"You told me one of your employer's goals is to reduce their burn rate.

-At a previous company, I was in charge of our AWS billing and was tasked with reducing it.
+At a previous company, I was in charge of our AWS bill, and my task was to reduce it.

-The action I took was to identify EC2 instances with low-utilization and reduce costs by stopping or rightsizing.
+I took action to identify EC2 instances with low utilization and reduced costs by stopping or rightsizing.
 I also contacted our Account Manager at AWS and was able to receive a one-time credit of $50,000."

-Why this is a good answer: It shows that the candidate has both technical and people skills that they can bring to the company as they were able to reduce costs by identifying underutilized assets and negotiation.
+Why this is a good answer: It shows the candidate has technical and people skills they can bring to the company to reduce costs by identifying underutilized assets and negotiation.

 Example answer #5